-The I.D. card will be the student's ticket to SGA sponsored functions, activities and their Library access card.
+The I.D. card will be the student's ticket to SGA sponsored functions, activities, open computer labs, and their Library access card.
+In order for a student to use the open computer lab, a valid student ID is required by the third week of the semester.
 Possession of an I.D. card often provides the student with other advantages; i.e., store discounts, lower air fares, and lower fees at athletic activities.
 The replacement cost to the student for an I.D. card is \$5.00.